New York State Policy Priorities

 - Establish a seamless inter-county transfer process for SNAP recipients who move between counties that would maintain eligibility, ensure continuation of benefits and reduce administrative burdens.

-Increase access to SNAP by eligible people:
+Increase access to SNAP for eligible people:

 - Take maximum advantage of federal ABAWD waivers, grant exceptions and exemptions, and provide ABAWD individuals with timely, consistent, understandable instructions on compliance.

 - Develop an Elderly Simplified Application Project in NYS.

 - Improve SNAP access for individuals leaving prison and re-entering society.